WillGro - Chilean Sphagnum Moss

 - Sphagnum moss is a vital and eye-catching part of any naturalistic vivarium or container garden.

 - An excellent growing medium for trees with weak roots, ie: bonsai trees.

 - Used as a soil conditioner which increases the soil's capacity to hold water and nutrients.

-- Use small bags of the crumbled moss as soil-free seed starter.
+- Use small bags of the crumbled moss as a soil-free seed starter.

-- Can provide a living zone for beneficial terrarium/vivarium organisms in a properly maintained enviroment.
+- Can provide a living zone for beneficial terrarium/vivarium organisms in a properly maintained environment.

 - Can be used for hobby models like miniature train displays, fantasy tabletop roleplaying games including Warhammer and Pathfinder, or for student projects and professional displays such as dioramas.

-- Commonly used in detolf cages and other wooden setups for a more natural look.
+- Commonly used in display cases and other wooden setups for a more natural look.